ReqSuite® Requirements Manager (RM)

 This role allows performing all tasks of the administration area.
 Therefore, users who have this role will see an icon for the administration menu in the menu bar at the top of the screen.
 However, access to the actual project contents depends only on the additionally assigned project roles.
 By default, a “Administrator” is automatically assigned to every new project as a “Project Manager”.
 With regard to the license model of ReqSuite® RM, “Administrator” can only be users with a named-user license.

 This role has no administrative rights and therefore cannot manage users, projects, project templates or interfaces within the tenant.
 Nevertheless, a “SimpleUser” can be assigned with powerful rights within single projects, e.g., to act as a “Project Manager”.
-By default, a “Simple User” is not assigned to (new) projects.
-With regard to the license model of ReqSuite® RM, “Simple Users” can be users with a named-user license as well as with a floating license.
+By default, a “Basic User” is not assigned to (new) projects.
+With regard to the license model of ReqSuite® RM, “Basic Users” can be users with a named-user license as well as with a floating license.

 In order to allow external tools to call the ReqSuite® RM REST API, these tools need to be registered as “API Users” in the system.
-Human users with the “API User” role will not be able to log into the user interface, while users with the “Administrators” or “Simple Users” role cannot access ReqSuite® RM via its REST API.
+Human users with the “API User” role will not be able to log into the user interface, while users with the “Administrators” or “Basic Users” role cannot access ReqSuite® RM via its REST API.